exercism/v3/languages/swift/exercises/concept/numbers/.docs/instructions.md

 ## 3. Calculate the number of workdays given a budget, hourly rate and discount

-Implement a function,`workdaysIn(budget:hourlyRate:withDiscount:)` , that takes a budget, a hourly rate, and a discount, and calculates how many days of work that covers.
+Implement the function `workdaysIn(budget:hourlyRate:withDiscount:)`, that takes a budget, a hourly rate, and a discount, and calculates how many days of work that covers.
 The returned number of days should be returned as a Double rounded down to the nearest integer.

 ```swift
 workdaysIn(budget: 20000, hourlyRate: 80, withDiscount: 11.0)